-The Very Large Scale Computation Lab (VLSC) is trying to solve some of the key software and hardware challenges of building global-scale services.
+The Very Large Scale Computing Lab (VLSC) is trying to solve some of the key software and hardware challenges of building global-scale services.
 These services may encompass tens of geo-distributed data centers, each of which can contain tens of thousands of servers.
 Compounding these challenges of scale and distribution, the services have very high availability and responsiveness requirements, and they are under continual development and evolution.

 Currently, VLSC is focused on three research directions:

 - Reconfigurable computing.
 The imminent end of Moore’s Law has stimulated considerable interest in alternative computing models, which use a large number of transistors to build something other than a conventional, general-purpose processor.
 At Microsoft, I helped start the Catapult project, which built an FPGA accelerator for the Bing search engine.
 At EPFL, we are looking at using FPGAs (including a full Microsoft Catapult system) as accelerators for genomic data processing.

 - Genomic computing.
 Next-generation genome sequencing technology has reached a point at which it is becoming cost-effective to sequence all patients.
 Biobanks and researchers are faced with an oncoming deluge of genomic data, whose processing requires new and scalable bioinformatics architectures and systems.
 Processing raw genetic sequence data is computationally expensive and datasets are large.
 Current software systems can require many hours to process a single genome and generally run only on a single computer.
 Common file formats are monolithic and row-oriented, a barrier to distributed computation.
 To address these challenges, we built Persona, a cluster-scale, high-throughput bioinformatics framework